 Open Research Projects

-I am currently developing some introductory materials for those without this background so if there is something you’d like to work with me on that is not on the list below but that you think would be in my field of rsearch then again – do get in touch!
+I am currently developing some introductory materials for those without this background so if there is something you’d like to work with me on that is not on the list below but that you think would be in my field of research then again – do get in touch

-Calving Processes and Melange at fjord terminating glaciers in Greenland – This project will examine the effects of ice melange ( a mix of iceberg, water and sea ice at the front of calving outlet glaciers in Greenland) on stability of Greenalnd glaciers in fjords.
+Calving Processes and Melange at fjord terminating glaciers in Greenland – This project seeks to include ice melange (a mix of iceberg, water and sea ice at the front of calving outlet glaciers in Greenland) in to an ice sheet model and assess it’s importance for the stability of Greenland glaciers in fjords.
 The student will use a set-up of the PISM numerical ice sheet model to perform sensitivity tests and compare with data collected in the field in north-west Greenland.
+We intend this study to test parameterisations that will also be applied in Antarctica.
+There is also an opportunity to work with materials scientists at the Niels Bohr Institute to incorporate new phases field solutions for fracture and anisotropy in the model as part of the PRECISE project.

 Map of a fjord with glaciers running into it - red colours pick out faster moving areas of ice, blue colours slower.